HyDE-Project/hyde-hub/README.md

-# Wallbash Templates
+# HyDE-Hub

-This is a collection of wallbash templates for HyDE
+A collection of extra HyDE configurations.

 ## Usage